Health, Nutrition and Wellbeing

 We’re committed to keeping healthy eating on the agenda, even as external focus shifts.
 By collaborating across sectors and supply chains, we’re working to align health and environmental benefits in our food systems.
 This includes our involvement in initiatives like the Climate and Health Coalition Food Cluster, which supports positive outcomes for both people and planet.

-Because we understand its importance to our customers and society as a whole, we want to maintain the momentum we’ve generated towards encouraging healthier diets.
-This year, we’ve noticed that the external focus on healthy eating hasn’t been as intense.
-Despite this, we believe that our business and others should continue to collaborate on prioritising this crucial agenda.
+Because we understand its importance to our customers and society, we want to maintain the momentum we’ve generated towards encouraging healthier diets.
+This year, we noticed significant external focus on healthy eating, which has opened up opportunities to discuss innovative ways to meet government and consumer demands.

 Looking forward